gxagxagxa/rabbitmq-logging/README.md

 $ python disk_consumer.py
 ```

 To prevent the consumer process from going offline, you can use `cron` to start it periodically.
-Rest assured, if the
+Don't worry, if the
 daemon process remains online, it will not be started twice.

 # Config